 How is it that the guy is always super-duper rich?
 These books have linked a romantic notion that only a wealthy guy can be worthy of a being hero in a Mills & Boon.
 Perhaps there are books with a poor guy in the lead but I’m still waiting for that.
 So far, it’s the rich guys who get the girl.

 Ever read a Mills & Boon where the girl is older than the guy?
 Neither have I. Most of the guys fall in the age category of 30-35, super successful, masters in the art of seduction and like I’ve already mentioned, uncharacteristically attractive.

 6. The Girl Needs The Guy

 This point is actually a funny observation.
 These books for some reason don’t follow the usual trope of mutual attraction – meeting in the bar, going out on dates, falling in love and getting married.
 These books always create a situation in which the girl needs the guy’s help, some way or the other, and that’s about how they fall in love.

 7. Plot Summary

 I can actually generalize the plot of all M&Bs ever written.
 The story goes like: Girl meets Guy.
 Mutual attraction.
 Guy and the girl will get separated.
 Reconciliation.
 And then the inevitable ending that all M&Bs seem to have: marriage.

 You can notice that most characters are depthless, supercilious and unrealistic.
 All in all, whatever I say, or what anyone says for that matter, these books make an incredibly good light read and, make expectations of a relationship sore up high past those fluffy white clouds.

-Most M&Bs boast an epilogue which 9/10, refers to either the marriage or the honeymoon.
+Most books provide an epilogue in which 9/10 narrates about either the marriage or the honeymoon.
 If not that, then it’ll be something like the girl is pregnant or the couple in down with their first child, or....you get the idea.
 Like a cherry on the cake as if the cake wasn’t sweet enough.

 © 2015 Priya Barua